Compressed data structures for Heegaard splittings: Algorithms on Heegaard diagrams

 \begin{localsize}{10}

 \end{localsize}

+\begin{theorem}[\texttt{DO A PACHNER MOVE}] A diagram $(T',E_{T'}(\alpha),N_{T'}(\beta))$, where $T'$ is the result of a Pachner move applied to any set of triangles in $T$, can be computed in time $O(1)$. \end{theorem} \begin{proof} First, let $\gamma$ be a normal (multi)curve with respect to a triangulation $T$.
+Having fixed a triangle in $T$, we call its \emph{corner coordinates} the number of elementary arcs of each type.
+In particular, note that for the triangle $t$ with sides $e$, $f$, and $g$, the number of elementary arcs between sides $e$ and $f$ is $1/2\times[e(\gamma)+f(\gamma)-g(\gamma))]$ and symmetrically for the other cases.
+Given $e(\gamma), f(\gamma)$, and $g(\gamma)$, one can use these formulas to compute the corner coordinates of $t$ in time $O(1)$.

-\begin{theorem}[\texttt{DO A PACHNER MOVE}] A diagram $(T',E_{T'}(\alpha),N_{T'}(\beta))$, where $T'$ is the result of a Pachner move applied to any set of triangles in $T$, can be computed in time $O(1)$. \end{theorem} \begin{proof} Refer to the two moves of Figure \ref{fig: pachner}.
-These modifications of the underlying are known as \emph{Pachner moves} and have received special attention in low-dimensional topology because any two triangulations are related by finitely many applications of them \cite{pachner1991pl}.
-Here, we assume that no such a move deletes an edge in $E_T(\alpha)$, otherwise, we would not have a marked triangulation as an output.
+Now refer to the two moves of Figure \ref{fig: pachner}.
+These modifications of the underlying triangulation are known as \emph{Pachner moves} and have received special attention in low-dimensional topology because any two triangulations are related by finitely many applications of them~\cite{pachner1991pl}.
+Here, we assume that no such move deletes an edge in $E_T(\alpha)$; otherwise, we would not have a marked triangulation as an output.
 Move $(3,1)\to(1,3)$ corresponds to the simple deletion of the relevant components of $N_T(\beta)$, move $(1,3)\to (3,1)$ involves adding new components whose values are corner coordinates.
 Both are implemented in time $O(1)$ in our data structure for $T$.
-Similarly, moves $(2,2)\to(2,2)$ can be implemented in time $O(1)$ directly from computing the corner coordinates and updating the triangulation. \end{proof}
+Similarly, moves $(2,2)\to(2,2)$ can be implemented in time $O(1)$ directly by computing the corner coordinates and updating the triangulation. \end{proof}

 \begin{theorem}[\texttt{DO A DISK SLIDE}] A diagram $(T,E_T(\alpha),N_T(\beta'))$, where $\beta'$ is the result of applying a disk slide on any two components of $\beta$, can be computed in time $O(m|T|)$. \end{theorem}